vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 }
 ```

-The party will be added to the team providing the following criteria are met.

-- the team is not `closed`
-- the team has no `allow_list` or the party is specified in the teams `allow_list`
+The party will be added to the team providing the team is not `closed` (anyone can join) or the team is `closed` (joinable by invite only) and the party is specified in the `allow_list`.

 ### Party volumes